 Brandenburg Memorials Foundation

 The foundation commemorates terror, war and dictatorship and promotes public discussion of these topics.
 Its task is to investigate, document and publish the structure and development of the Nazi concentration camps and their sub-camps in Brandenburg, as well as the history of the NKVD camps and the political criminal justice of the GDR.
 Furthermore, it enables victims and survivors to commemorate them with dignity.
-The Documentation and Cultural of the German Sinti and Roma is represented on the Foundation’s advisory board by Petra Rosenberg, chairwoman of the National Association of German Sinti and Roma Berlin-Brandenburg.
+The Documentation and Cultural Center of German Sinti and Roma is represented on the Foundation’s advisory board by Petra Rosenberg, chairwoman of the National Association of German Sinti and Roma Berlin-Brandenburg.
 Romani Rose is also a guest on the Foundation’s Board as Chairman of the Central Council of German Sinti and Roma.

 Committee for Regional and Minority Languages

-The Documentation Center is a member of EBLUL-Germany e.V., an association whose purpose is to promote the recognized autochthonous regional and minority languages of Germany and to encourage an exchange with other regional and minority languages in Europe.
+The Documentation Center is a member of EBLUL-Germany e.V., an association whose purpose is to promote the recognized autochthonous regional and minority languages of Germany and encourage an exchange with other regional and minority languages in Europe.
 The linguistic diversity of Europe is to be brought to the public awareness as a European cultural asset especially worthy of protection.

 The association is the follow-up-organization of the German State Committee of the European Bureau for Lesser-Used Languages (EBLUL).
 Representatives from a total of six language groups are part of EBLUL Germany: Danish minority, Low German, North Frisians, Sater Frisians, Sorbs and Sinti and Roma.
 Every language group is represented by two delegates.

 The Foundation for the International Weeks against Racism (short: Foundation against Racism) plans and coordinates the annual UN Weeks against Racism in Germany.
 It develops and promotes model projects to overcome racism and the marginalization of minorities, produces extensive information material and organizes conferences.
-Romani Rose, Chairman of the Documentation and Cultural Center of the German Sinti and Roma, is a member of the foundation council.
+Romani Rose, Chairman of the Documentation and Cultural Center of German Sinti and Roma, is a member of the foundation council.

 The International Auschwitz Council (2012-2018)

-The International Council of the Auschwitz-Birkenau State Museum was established in 1990 on the orders of the Minister of Culture and Art.
+The International Council of the Auschwitz-Birkenau State Museum was established in 1990 on the orders of the Minister of Culture and Art of Poland.
 The council advised and supported the Auschwitz-Birkenau State Museum in its various activities.
 The members of the council were world-renowned experts and authorities on the subject of concentration camps and the Holocaust.
 The Documentation and Cultural Center was represented on the International Auschwitz Council by its Chairman, Romani Rose.

 International Committee Buchenwald-Dora and Commandos